codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 .. important:: Auto Routing (Legacy) routes a HTTP request with **any** HTTP method to a controller method.

-.. important:: If Auto Routing (Legacy) doesn't find the controller, it will throw page not found exception before the filter executes.
+.. important:: If Auto Routing (Legacy) doesn't find the controller, it will throw page not found exception before the filter executes in version **4.5**.

 Consider this URI::